-To recover from a "backup" file in the backup folder, you must first drag it up one level into the main "session" folder.
+To recover from a snapshot in the backup folder, you must first drag it up one level into the main session's folder.
 Then you can open it normally.
-If you try to open it from within the "backup" folder, it won't find the audio files.
+If you try to open it from within the backup subfolder, it won't find the audio files.